 Figure 12: The ontarget energylandschape for the fits selected on similarity with the weighted average of the data.
 A) has a threshold of 0.018.
 B) Has a threshold of 0.022.

-The on-target energy landscape shows us that the fit with assumed equilibrium keeps the overall general shape of the landscape and that the fits still agree on base pair position 11, which indicates the end of the seed region.
+The on-target energy landscape shows us that the fit assuming equilibrium keeps the overall general shape of the landscape and that the fits still agree on base pair position 11, which indicates the end of the seed region.
 However, this fit seems to just throw the landscape up resulting in a much bigger need of energy to overcome the first boundary and be able to bind.
 The existence of this possibility for the fit can be explained by the fact that the rates are not fitted this time, therefore it can assume every possible rate.
 So apparently we need much higher rates (so throw the landscape up) to be able to reach equilibrium in 10 minutes.
 This already implies that there is no equilibrium reached yet during the experiment, because if it would have, there would be no need to higher the rates.

 To check if there is an equilibrium after 10 min, we calculated the ABA in the two different ways, using the parameters that we got out of the fit that mimics the experiment.